April 27-29, 2026

 Institute for Feed Education and Research

-Lara Moody is the Institute for Feed Education and Research’s (IFEEDER) executive director.
-She provides leadership to the public charity’s activities including program development, strategic partnerships and collaborative resourcing, working closely with IFEEDER’s board of trustees and committee members.
-Moody also collaborates with the American Feed Industry Association (AFIA) to pursue and communicate the institute’s work, creating opportunities to engage donors and further the dialogue on important issues impacting the feed industry.
-Previously, she served as the vice president of stewardship and sustainability at the Fertilizer Institute and worked in research and extension programs at Iowa State University and the University of Tennessee.
-She holds a bachelor’s degree in agricultural engineering and master’s degree in biosystems engineering from the University of Tennessee-Knoxville.
+Lara Moody is the Institute for Feed Education and Research’s (IFEEDER) executive director, providing leadership to the public charity’s activities including program development, strategic partnerships and collaborative resourcing.
+Working closely with IFEEDER’s board of trustees and committee members, she develops and supports resources and efforts to advance the institute’s research and education mission.
+Moody holds a bachelor’s degree in agricultural engineering and a master’s degree in biosystems engineering from the University of Tennessee-Knoxville.
+Previously, she served as vice president of stewardship and sustainability at the Fertilizer Institute and worked in research and extension programs at Iowa State University and the University of Tennessee.

 Date/TimeTitle